Deploy a Project Distribution

 At the end of a development iteration the development team will package their project as a distribution that is ready for deployment in a test, acceptance or production environment.
 This page explain how to deploy such a distribution in a Tomcat installation in an environment.

 The distribution file contains a generic directory structure aimed at deployment in a default Tomcat installation, as depicted in the following diagram:

-In practice, when following our best practices (see next paragraph), only the project-specific elements (blue in the diagram above) in the distribution are deployed.
-Generic (grey) and environment-specific (red) element are configured at container level.
+In practice, when following our best practices (see next paragraph), only the brXM out-of-the-box elements (blue in the diagram above) and project-specific elements (red) in the distribution are deployed.
+Generic (grey) and environment-specific (orange) element are configured at container level.
 The instructions below reflect this best practice.

 Prior to the first deployment in an environment, that environment must be prepared following the available documentation:

 - Application Server (this page assumes our preferred setup, Apache Tomcat on Linux)

 Assuming the environment has been prepared properly following our documentation (see previous paragraph), the actual deployment of the application involves the following steps.

 - Upload the distribution to the server.